nlbol/minudocs/content/docs/booteable/balena-etcher.md

 ---
-title: Leaf Page
+title: Balena Etcher
 type: docs
-prev: docs/folder/
+weight: 2
 ---

 This page is under a folder.